-Pasture and stored feed may be contaminated by flood water.
-Feed out stored feed or supplementary feed.
+Pasture and stored feed may be contaminated by liquefaction or flood water.
+Make sure you have supplemental feed available for your animals.

 Prioritise feeding to high priority animals - high value stock or vulnerable stock (e.g. stock close to giving birth, young stock).